boredsquirrel/Flatpak-remotes/README.md

 # Flatpak-remotes
 A list of public Flatpak repositories.
 Feel free to add missing ones!

 Use the `--user` flag to install them for this user only and remove the `flatpak` group / root privilege dependency.
-This will break some apps that rely on elevated privileges for hardware access, like [GPU Screen Recorder](https://flathub.org/apps/com.dec05eba.gpu_screen_recorder), in exchange for less privileges neede (which may be an abstract security benefit.)
+This will break some apps that rely on elevated privileges for hardware access, like [GPU Screen Recorder](https://flathub.org/apps/com.dec05eba.gpu_screen_recorder), in exchange for an abstract security benefit.

 When installing as system repo, use `usermod -aG flatpak $USER` or an equivalent command, to avoid needing the the `wheel` group.